niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 9-39:** Schema uses only known attribute groups || An attribute group reference MUST be `structures:SimpleObjectAttributeGroup`.
 (N5R 11-23)

-In [conformant schema documents](#def), use of attribute groups is restricted.
+The use of attribute groups is restricted in a [conforming schema document](#def).
 The only attribute group defined by NIEM for use in conformant schemas is `structures:SimpleObjectAttributeGroup`.
 This attribute group provides the attributes necessary for identifiers and references.

 **Rule 9-40:** Augmentation elements are not used directly || A complex type definition MUST NOT have an element use of an augmentation element declaration, or an element declaration that is in the substitition group of an augmentation point element declaration.
 (N5R 10-37)